aerospike/aerospike-client-python/test/complex/README.md

 Reason for test: The client in `new_tests` does not expect a cluster name.
 Also, the cluster name can change depending on the server configuration.

+- `test_create_pki_user.py` requires the enterprise edition server test image from `.github/workflows/docker-build-context` to be run.
+Creating a PKI user with the superuser doesn't work (probably) because the user creating a PKI user must only have the `user-admin` role.
+The superuser has many other roles for testing and setting up strong consistency in the entrypoint script, so we cannot afford to remove the other roles.